Gourav2609/light-hooks/README.md

 ### `useClickOutside`
 Detects clicks outside of a specified element - perfect for modals, dropdowns, and tooltips.

+### `useCountdown`
+A powerful countdown timer hook with multiple configuration options - perfect for timers, countdowns, and time-based features.

 ## Features

 - 🚀 **Lightweight**: Minimal bundle size